On Basis Constructions in Finite Element Exterior Calculus

 \section{Linear dependencies}

-We have previously encountered canonical spanning sets for the spaces of polynomial differential forms over a simplex $T$.
-The goal of this section is to improve our understanding of the linear dependencies of those spanning sets.
-As a byproduct, we improve our understanding of the isomorphisms
+We have introduced the canonical spanning sets for the spaces of polynomial differential forms over a simplex $T$.
+In this section we prove correspondences between the linear dependencies of those spanning sets and discuss their applications.
+Specifically, Theorem~\ref{prop:coefficientequivalence_eins} and Theorem~\ref{prop:coefficientequivalence_zwei} below show that we have a correspondence between the linear dependencies of the canonical spanning sets of $\calP_r\Lambda^{k}(T)$ and $\mathring\calP^{-}_{r+k+1}\Lambda^{n-k}(T)$, and a correspondence between the linear dependencies of the canonical spanning sets of $\calP^{-}_{r+1}\Lambda^{n-k}(T)$ and $\mathring\calP_{r+n-k+1}\Lambda^{k}(T)$.
+As a consequence, this defines isomorphisms between those spaces.